PinalG/PinalG.github.io/README.md

 <h3>PROFESSIONAL EXPERIENCE:</h3>

-- AI/ML Engineer at Community Dreams Foundation, Sep 2024, Built and tested predictive models with 85% accuracy, integrating feature engineering and advanced validation techniques to optimize predictions, and deployed insights that informed strategies for reducing project delays by 20%
+- AI Project Manager / EPM at Community Dreams Foundation, Sep 2024, Leading development of an AI-powered sustainable clothing platform using NLP categorization, price optimization, and bidding logic, and deployed insights that informed strategies for reducing project delays by 20%

 - Marketing and Data Analyst at Blissful7 Marketing Consultancy, Nov 2021 - Aug 2023, achieved a remarkable 59% increase in page visits through the application of advanced data science techniques

-- Web Developer and Analyst at Modiant World, Aug 2020 - Sep 2021, responsible for boosting leads, conducting data analysis, and escalating sales through financial forecasting
+- Data Analyst at Modiant World, Aug 2020 - Sep 2021, responsible for boosting leads, conducting data analysis, and escalating sales through financial forecasting

 <h3>NOTABLE PROJECTS & RESEARCH:</h3>